-This is a writing and speaking activity using the silent-method to practise vocabulary of daily routine, present simple and telling the time.
 This is a simple activity with lots of repetition which is ideal for lower levels.
 The use of the silent method by the teacher throughout the activity will encourage students to be less inhibited about their own miming.

 Before going into class try to get